dk850/Advent-Of-Code/Day 11/README.md

-2d Airport seat based-game of life with 3 state cells and directional(NSEW) awareness
+2d Airport seat based-game of life with 3 state cells and directional(NESW) awareness